AdamJoesten/resources-to-become-a-great-engineering-leader/README.md

 Important: Before you choose which resources you wish to go into more detail, I suggest doing a retrospective of your current skill set and defining where you need to improve.

-To help you with finding out what skills you need, this is a great article: [Become a Great Engineering Leader in 2025](https://newsletter.eng-leadership.com/p/become-a-great-engineering-leader).
+To help you with finding out what skills you need, this is a great article: [Become a Great Engineering Leader in 2026](https://newsletter.eng-leadership.com/p/become-a-great-engineering-leader-1ff).

-And for a full roadmap to break into Engineering Leadership, check this article: [Full Roadmap to Break Into Engineering Leadership in 2025](https://newsletter.eng-leadership.com/p/full-roadmap-to-break-into-engineering)
+And for a full roadmap to break into Engineering Leadership, check this article: [Full Roadmap to Break Into Engineering Leadership](https://newsletter.eng-leadership.com/p/full-roadmap-to-break-into-engineering)

 This will ensure you are spending your time on the most impactful things first!